 Our organizations will work closely with Uganda Wildlife Authority (UWA) and Rubuguri Town Council to implement the project.

-Note: Happy was recently elected to the office of councilor (LCIII) for Kashija ward, Rubuguri Town Council, Kisoro District.
+Note: Happy was elected to the office of councilor (LCIII) for Kashija ward, Rubuguri Town Council, Kisoro District.
 GMFER is unabashedly pleased with the outcome.

 Every problem has a solution, every solution needs support.